JuliaAI/LearnAPI.jl/docs/src/reference.md

 ## Algorithms

-In LearnAPI.jl an **algorithm** is some julia object `alg` storing the hyperparameters of some algorithm from machine learning or statistics used manipulating data.
+In LearnAPI.jl an **algorithm** is some julia object `alg` storing the hyperparameters of some MLJ/statistics algorithm that transforms data in some way.
 Typically the algorithm "learns" from data in a training event, but this is not essential; "static" data processing, with parameters, is included.

 The type of `alg` will have a name reflecting that of the algorithm, such as `DecisionTreeRegressor`.